 - The tendering period is when the contractors prepare their bids.
 This usually ranges from 2 – 4 weeks.

-- Tender evaluation: Some contracts choose the lowest price, in which case it the winner is usually chosen immediately.
+- Tender evaluation: Some contracts choose the lowest price, in which case the winner is usually chosen immediately.
 Others, however, require days or even weeks to evaluate the bids, especially when price is not the only factor.

 - Sometimes a pre-qualification round seeks to develop a qualified sellers list based on qualifications rather than price, for example past experience, project team, and so forth.
 In this case, the process moves back to the bid documents stage for the bidding.